Privacy Policy

 We collect personal information from you in connection with your application with Payright.
 This information may include:

-• Your full name, residential address, contact phone numbers, date of birth, email or other identification or verification information (electronic or otherwise);
+- Your full name, residential address, contact phone numbers, date of birth, email or other identification or verification information (electronic or otherwise)

-• Employment details such as employer name, address, contact number and employment status, and
+- Employment details such as employer name, address, contact number and employment status, and

-• Additional information such as details from your Drivers’ Licence, Passport, Medicare Card, Pensioner Concession Card, or other government identifiers necessary to identify you and support your application.
+- Additional information such as details from your Drivers’ Licence, Passport, Medicare Card, Pensioner Concession Card, or other government identifiers necessary to identify you and support your application.

-• Your credit information including information relating to credit history, credit score and credit eligibility.
+- Your credit information including information relating to credit history, credit score and credit eligibility.

-• Transactional information including information about how you use your account with us and how you manage your repayments.
+- Transactional information including information about how you use your account with us and how you manage your repayments.

-• Information we collect when you visit or use our website – see ‘How does Payright use Cookies?’
+- Information we collect when you visit or use our website – see ‘How does Payright use Cookies?’

-• Other information we collect during the course of our customer relationship including any inquiry or complaints made by you or on your behalf.
+- Other information we collect during the course of our customer relationship including any inquiry or complaints made by you or on your behalf.

 You may choose to make an inquiry with us on an anonymous basis or using a pseudonym however in order to make an application with us or to interact with us in relation to your application or your account with us we are required by law to be able to identify you.

-Wherever possible, Payright will collect information from you directly such as when you complete an application with us or when you contact us to discuss an application or your Payright account, make an application to become a shareholder of Navalo Financial Services Group Limited or make any changes to your shareholder or customer records, or when you visit and use our website.
-Payright may also collect information about you from our merchants who collect information on your behalf in connection with your application for a Payright loan.
-Payright may also collect information from publicly available sources (such as public registers) or from third parties, for example from third parties (such as credit reporting bodies) who provide us with additional data insights to allow us to more effectively manage your account with us and/or collect on an overdue debt if our standard debt collection activities are unsuccessful.
+Wherever possible, Payright will collect information from you directly such as when you complete an application with us or when you contact us to discuss an application or your Payright account or product, or make any changes to your customer records, or when you visit and use our website.
+Payright may also collect information about you from our merchants who collect information from you to send to us in connection with your application for a Payright loan.
+Payright may also collect information from publicly available sources (such as public registers) or from third parties (such as credit reporting bodies) who provide us with additional data insights to allow us to more effectively assess your application for a Payright product, manage your account(s) with us and/or collect on an overdue debt if our standard debt collection activities are unsuccessful.

 How does Payright use your personal information?

-• Assessing your application and creditworthiness for a Payright loan
+- Assessing your application and creditworthiness for a Payright loan

-• Allowing us to contact you about your incomplete or partially completed application
+- Allowing us to contact you about your incomplete or partially completed application

-• Managing your products and accounts with Payright such as sending you notices, statements or processing transactions or any debt collection activities where necessary
+- Managing your products and accounts with Payright such as sending you notices, statements or processing transactions or any debt collectionactivities where necessary

-• If required, selling your debt to third parties where our standard collection processes have been unsuccessful
+- If required, selling your debt to third parties where our standard collection processes have been unsuccessful

-• Assigning your debt to third parties for financing purposes in the ordinary course of business where we remain responsible for debt collection
+- Assigning your debt to third parties for financing purposes in the ordinary course of business where we remain responsible for debt collection

-• Customer support including responding to any enquiries or complaints you make to us
+- Customer support including responding to any enquiries or complaints you make to us

-• Complying with all applicable laws, including the Anti-Money Laundering and Counter Terrorist Financing Act 2006 (AML Act)
+- Complying with all applicable laws, including the Anti-Money Laundering and Counter Terrorist Financing Act 2006 (AML Act)

 In addition, Payright may combine the information it holds about you with information we collect from, or which is held by, external sources.
 We may use this combined information for the purpose of developing meaningful customer insights about you so that we can serve you better.
 This includes better understanding your preferences and what products or services, including products and services of our merchants, may be of interest to you.
 We may also combine your data with data held by third parties such as credit reporting bodies to gain insights about you in order to conduct more meaningful debt collection activities.
 For example, we may share your information with a credit reporting body, who may combine the data we have shared with them about you with additional information it holds about you, such as updated contact information, financial or bankruptcy information.
 These combined data sets will be used by Payright to refine and inform our debt collection activities including whether we decide to sell your debt to a third party where standard collections practices have been unsuccessful.
 If we do decide to sell your debt to a third-party debt collector we will share this combined data set with them to assist them in their efforts to collect any unpaid debt from you.
 We may also aggregate and deidentify these combined data sets so that they do not contain any information that identifies you and may share this aggregated and deidentified data with third parties who will use this information for purpose of identifying these insights on our behalf.